 Having sex with your partner can be an emotional rollercoaster: it may leave you feeling invigorated–or perhaps just a little queazy.
 One of the most common negative experiences would include flu like symptoms after sex.
 This would include symptoms such as a headache, fever, stomach ache, fatigue, sinus issues and sore throat.
 Usually, people expect to feel that after-sex “glow”, so is it normal to have flu-like symptoms after sex?

 In general, these symptoms can range in normalcy.
-You may actually have the flu; but if these symptoms persist, get worse or you are concerned about your sexual health, it is important to get in contact with a healthcare provider as soon as possible.
+You may actually have the flu; but if these symptoms persist, get worse or you are concerned about your sexual health, it is important to get tested for STDs as soon as possible.
 This will not only rest your worries but also avoid any potential complications.
 It is completely understandable that these symptoms after sex can be disheartening.
 But depending on the situation, it can easily be remedied.

 There are a variety of reasons that you may be feeling under-the-weather after sex.
 The following is a non-encompassing list of potential reasons, some a little more common than others.
 These cases vary in degrees from harmless to more serious conditions requiring testing, diagnosis and treatment.